Overview

 Being able to prove who you are matters.
 Identification is a right, an instrument of protection, and a gateway to access services, benefits, and opportunities.
 Yet, many people around the world —particularly those living in lower-income countries and members of marginalized and vulnerable groups— do not have official identification to prove who they are.
 There are even more people who have an ID, but one that comes with many limitations regarding its design, verifiability, and use.
 Systems that provide people with identity credentials – whether for use in-person or online – are not always inclusive, trusted, or fit for purpose.

 To tackle this challenge, it is important for the global community to gain a clearer view of who does and does not have an official ID and the features of ID systems and credentials globally.
 Since 2016, ID4D has produced global ID coverage estimates and data to help fill the gap on the number of people without proof of identity.
-New data collection efforts from 2021 onward have made it possible to provide more accurate and more disaggregated data on not only the ID coverage gap, but to also map ID systems’ digital capabilities [and additional features related to registration policies and processes, credential issuance, and use].
+New data collection efforts from 2021 onward have made it possible to provide more accurate and more disaggregated data on not only the ID coverage gap, but to also map ID systems’ digital capabilities, including the ability to authenticate remotely for end-to-end digital transactions.

-The latest edition of the ID4D Global Dataset indicates that approximately 850 million people around the world do not have an official ID.
+The 2025 edition of the ID4D Global Dataset indicates that approximately 800 million people around the world do not have an official ID.
 Many more do not have digitally verifiable identification.
-This includes at least 1.1. billion people who do not have a digital record of their identity; at least 1.25 billion people do not have a digitally verifiable identity; and at least 3.3 billion people do not have access to a government-recognized digital identity to securely transact online.
+At least 2.8 billion people do not have access to a government-recognized digital identity to securely transact online.

 Global ID Coverage

-Globally, an estimated 850 million people do not have official identification—primarily people in lower-income countries and marginalized and vulnerable groups.
+As of 2024, an estimated 800 million people globally do not have official identification—primarily people in lower-income countries and marginalized and vulnerable groups:

-- Most people without an ID live in low-income (LIC) and lower-middle-income (LMIC) economies in Sub-Saharan Africa and South Asia.
+• Most people without an ID live in low-income (LIC) and lower-middle-income (LMIC) economies in Sub-Saharan Africa and South Asia.
+Sub-Saharan Africa accounts for more than half of the global unidentified population.

-- The gap in ID ownership is also significant for other vulnerable groups: adults in LICs are less likely to have an ID when they are below 25 years old, have only primary schooling or less, are out of the workforce, are in the bottom 40 percent of the income distribution, and live in rural areas.
+• The gap in ID ownership is also significant for other vulnerable groups: adults in LICs are less likely to have an ID when they have only primary schooling or less, are out of the workforce, or live in rural areas.

 Multiple barriers contribute to difficulties obtaining an ID.

-- Among adults living in low-income countries (LICs), the most frequently cited reason for not having an ID was documentary requirements (46 percent), followed by distance to registration points (44 percent), and high cost (40 percent).
+• Among adults living in low-income countries (LICs), the most frequently cited reason for not having an ID was distance to registration points (42 percent), followed by documentary requirements (41 percent), and high cost (39 percent).

 Not having an ID can negatively impact people’s access to services and fulfillment of rights.